 You will be responsible for providing no cost local transportation from the airport to the accommodation site for teams traveling by plane (other modes of transportation may also be the host's responsibility) and provide directions for those teams travelling by bus.
-During the championship you must provide no-cost daily transportation to and from the ballpark for teams traveling by plane.
+During the championship you must provide no-cost daily transportation to and from the ballpark for all teams who requested it, and are staying in an official accommodation.
 If you would like to offer alternative local transportation methods at a cost to teams you are able however teams are not required to opt in and any alternative must be approved by Baseball Canada.